trkin/apibot/README.md

 Scrapping is performed in two steps, first is to download a html page using a `Bot` and second is to parse downloaded data using `Inspect`.

-`Bot` is defined with starting url and engine.
-If the site does not require javascript than you can choose `mechanize` engine, otherwise you can choose `selenium_chrome` or `headless_selenium_chrome`.
+`Bot` is defined with starting url.
+If the site does not require javascript than you can choose `selenium_chrome` or `headless_selenium_chrome`.
 If target data is not on the starting url than you can perform various `Step`s to get to it: click on page elements, fill inputs and submit forms.

 Main purpose of a bot when we `Run` it, is to get to the desired `Page` with data we need (using `PageService`) and to perform inspection (using